InLeMa/inlema-home-assistant/README.md

 The sensor state contains the name of the next planned recipe.

-Additional information about the meal is available through the sensor attributes.
+Additional meal information is exposed through sensor attributes.

+The entity can be used in Home Assistant dashboards, templates and automations.

 ---

 ## Dashboard Card

-InLeMa includes an optional custom dashboard card designed specifically for the meal planner.
+An optional InLeMa dashboard card can be used to display the next planned meal in Home Assistant.

 <p align="center">
   <img src="assets/Dashboard_Card.png"